lbnl-cybersecurity/SoDa/README.md

 ```

 ## Basic Usage

-Once PySoda is installed, solar time series can be generated as follows.
+Once PySoDa is installed, solar time series can be generated as follows.

+First, you'll need to input your authentication information in soda/config.py
-First, you'll need to create an object with the coordinates of interest
+Then, you'll need to create an object with the coordinates of interest
 ```python
 import soda
 lat = 33.9533